bluesky-social/atproto/packages/api/OAUTH.md

 Upload this JSON file so that it is accessible at the URL you chose for your `client_id`.

-## Step 2: Setup you PWA
+## Step 2: Setup you SPA

-Start by setting up your PWA.
+Start by setting up your SPA.
 You can use any framework you like, or none at all.
 In this example, we will use TypeScript and Parcel, with plain JavaScript.

 ```bash